bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 71°
-- overcast clouds
+- mist
 - 98% humidity
-- 1 mph wind
+- 3 mph wind
 - 0.04 inches of precipitation in the past 24 hours

 ## Temperature History